Higher symplectic capacities: Introduction

 For the problem

-it turns out that the simplified capacities $\gapac \lll \T^k p\rrr$ do {\em not} always give optimal obstructions.
-Indeed, we give a general formula for $\gapac \lll \T^k p\rrr(E(a,b))$ in \cite{enumerating2} and observe that these capacities do not always recover the known optimal results in Theorem~\ref{thm:stab_ell_known_results}.
-In hindsight this is not surprising, since the definition of $\gapac \lll \T^k p\rrr(X)$ involves a crude minimization over rational curves in $X$ satisfying the relevant tangency constraint, whereas there can be rational curves in a cobordism $X' \setminus X$ which are not captured by this minimization.
+it turns out that the simplified capacities $\{\gapac_k\}$ do {\em not} always give optimal obstructions.
+Indeed, we give a general formula for $\gapac_k(E(a,b))$ (in fact for all four-dimensional convex toric domains) in the follow up \cite{enumerating2}, and we observe that these capacities do not always recover the known optimal results in Theorem~\ref{thm:stab_ell_known_results}.
+In hindsight this is not too surprising, since the simplification from $\{\gapac_\bb\}$ to $\{\gapac_k\}$ involves a rather coarse minimization procedure.

-On the other hand, for abstract reasons which we explain \S\ref{subsec:first_computations}, the set of capacities $\gapac_\bb$ necessarily provide optimal obstructions for all the known cases covered in Theorem \ref{thm:stab_ell_known_results}, suggesting: \begin{conjecture} The capacities $\gapac_\bb$ provide a complete set of obstructions for Question \ref{question:stab_ell}. \end{conjecture} In order to test this conjecture and give explicit new obstructions, a more complete solution to the following problem is paramount: \begin{problem} Compute $\gapac_{\bb}(E(1,x))$ for all $x \geq 1$ and $\bb \in \ovl{S}\K[t]$. \end{problem} Problem~\ref{problem:compute} amounts to computing the $\Li$ augmentations $\auglin \lll \T^k p \rrr: \chlin(E(1,x)) \rightarrow \K$ for all $k \geq 0$.
-The parallel problem in Floer theory is to compute the filtered $\Li$ structure on $\sc_{S^1}(E(1,x))$ for all $x \geq 1$.
+On the other hand, for abstract reasons which we explain at the end of \S\ref{subsec:first_computations}, the set of capacities $\gapac_\bb$ necessarily give optimal obstructions for all known cases covered in Theorem \ref{thm:stab_ell_known_results}, suggesting: \begin{conjecture} The capacities $\{\gapac_\bb\}$ provide a complete set of obstructions for Question \ref{question:stab_ell}. \end{conjecture}

-\begin{remark} Since integral ellipsoids admit natural singular Lagrangian torus fibrations and compactify to weighted projective spaces, we expect Problem~\ref{problem:compute} to be amenable to techniques from relative (orbifold) Gromov--Witten theory and/or tropical geometry. \end{remark} \begin{addendum} In \cite{chscI} we give an explicit algorithmic computation of $\gapac_\bb(X)$ for $X$ any $2n$-dimensional convex toric domain.
-In particular, this solves Problem~\ref{problem:compute}, and gives many new obstructions for stabilized ellipsoid embeddings.
+\begin{addendum} In the followup work \cite{chscI} we give an explicit algorithmic computation of $\gapac_\bb(X)$ for $X$ a convex toric domain.
+In particular, this gives many new obstructions for stabilized ellipsoid embeddings.
 However, since the combinatorics are rather involved, the full case of Conjecture~\ref{conj:complete_obstructions} is at present still open. \end{addendum}